STUDY JAPANESE ONLINE WITH NATIVES HERE

 The law also protects young animals when they are marketed.
 Dogs and cats must be at least 56 days old before being separated from their mother.
 The decision was made after experts concluded that animals removed too early from the mother's bed tend to be more violent and aggressive throughout their lives.

-In addition to legal measures to value the lives of animals, the protectors of institutions specializing in animal rights advocate that new tutors do a conscience test before adopting or buying the pet.
-It is advocated that a thorough site assessment is done, remarks such as permission to have animals on site and housing conditions are taken seriously.
-It is also analyzed whether the owners have enough time to fulfill obligations such as visits to the vet and frequent walks.
-Another important factor is the economic condition of the new owners; if the animal causes any material damage, it is necessary to know if the tutors have the values to bear the costs of the indemnity.
+In addition to the legal measures to value the lives of animals, protectors from institutions specialized in animal rights advocate that new owners undergo a consciousness test before adopting or buying a pet.
+It is advocated that a thorough evaluation of the premises be carried out, considerations such as permission to have animals on the premises and housing conditions are taken seriously.
+The owners' ability to fulfill obligations such as vet visits and regular walks is also analyzed.
+Another important factor is the new owners' economic condition; if the animal causes any material damage, it is necessary to know whether the owners have the means to cover the costs of compensation.

 Nekojima - meet 20 cat islands in Japan